Human Resources Counseling

 Human Resource professionals are expected to be up-to-date on employment laws and how they apply to their workforce.
 Plus, any task performed by HR carries some amount of legal risk.

 With as often as rules change and as varied as employee needs and issues can be, HR professionals need a trusted partner.
 Ruder Ware’s employment attorneys are often considered an extension of a company’s internal HR department.
-Our attorneys are up-to-date on currently state and federal employment laws and have walked seasoned HR professionals through incredibly tense employee issues and have emerged with practical solutions and sound advice.
+Our attorneys are up-to-date on current state and federal employment laws and have walked seasoned HR professionals through incredibly tense employee issues and have emerged with practical solutions and sound advice.

 Our attorneys provide counsel on: